 Welcome to the City of New Brighton's guide for Recycling and Garbage.
 Staff strives to keep the community of New Brighton beautiful, healthy and clean.
 Residents are encouraged to reduce, reuse and recycle as much as possible with both free and low cost options available for different disposal programs.

 Want to learn more about recycling and how you can participate more at home and work?
 This website has educational information and videos about recycling.
-Lean More.
+Learn More.

 Do you have a product you would like to recycle but don't know where you can drop it off?
 Please visit the Ramsey County A-Z guide for recycling below.